 When I taught elementary school in Georgia, we had a real Bubbleologist visit for Science Day.
 She taught our class all there is to know about making the best outdoor bubbles.
 If you’re looking for an simple bubble recipe that you can make at home with your kids, try following these easy steps with ingredients you already have at home.

 The best outdoor bubbles are made with two ingredients – dish soap and water.
 With the correct proportions, you can make the ultimate bubbles.
 This simple bubble recipe is easy to follow using ingredients already in your home.

 1/2 cup dish soap

 Step 2.
 Mix dish soap and water in a container.

 Step 3.
 Allow the mixture to settle overnight – frothy bubbly bubble mix won’t work well.

 Protect Your Skin in the Sun While Blowing Bubbles

 My daughters LOVE being outside and know they can’t leave the house until we have ourselves a sunscreen application party.
-Aveeno® Baby Continuous Protection® Sensitive Skin Zinc Oxide Sunscreen SPF 50 is a mild, tear-free sunscreen formulated with Active Naturals® Oat to help lock in moisture and soothe babies’ delicate skin, while 100% Zinc Oxide provides photo-stable, broad spectrum coverage to protect from the sun.
-Ailey has had sensitive skin since birth and this sunscreen contain the highest level* of zinc oxide for superior UVA/UVB protection for babies with sensitive skin.
+Ailey has sensitive skin, so we choose a sunscreen containing the highest level* of zinc oxide for superior UVA/UVB protection.

 Make sure to apply sunscreen on the face and body even when it is cloudy outside.
 Just because you can’t see the sun doesn’t mean it’s not shining harmful ray down on your skin.